-SOAN 285: Soc Structure & Culture thru Film
+SOAN 286: Soc Structure & Culture thru Film

-This course combines a historical survey of narrative films and an overview of international schools of filmmaking and couches them in a sociological framework.
-The questions of treatment of the other (races and nations), totalitarianism, revolution, militarism, deviance, various views of human nature, and utopias and distopias portrayed in science fiction movies will be addressed.
+(Social Structure and Culture Through Film) This course combines a historical survey of narrative films and an overview of international schools of filmmaking and couches them in a sociological framework.
+The questions of treatment of the other (races and nations), totalitarianism, revolution, militarism, deviance, various views of human nature, and utopias and distopias portrayed in cinema will be addressed.
 Prerequisite: Sociology and Anthropology 110.
 Required: an additional weekly lab session for viewing movies.
 (Meets GEC Cultural Diversity Requirement.)
+Not open to students who have completed SOAN 285.